juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 Improving education and training ensures the employability and job readiness of graduates, who will be the pillars of sustainable economic growth in their respective countries.
 ADB in 2019 pursued projects that improve both formal and technical education in many countries across Asia.
 One example is the [Supporting the Advanced Knowledge and Skills for Sustainable Growth Project in Indonesia](https://www.adb.org/projects/50395-007/main#project-overview).
 Through the financing partnership of ADB, [Japan Fund for Poverty Reduction]({{< ref "japan.md" >}}), and [the High-level Technology Fund]({{< ref "japan.md" >}}), this project will upgrade four public universities in Indonesia to improve the country’s skilled human capital.
 When the project is completed, these universities will be providing high-quality and demand-based programs, providing Indonesia with a highly skilled human capital ready to meet labor market demands.

 Another initiative that focused on improving students’ technical capabilities is the [Skills for Competitiveness Project in Cambodia](https://www.adb.org/projects/50394-001/main#project-overview).
 This project supports the country’s thrust to modernize and transform its industrial structure from being labor-intensive to skills-driven by 2025.
 Cofinanced with the [Cooperation Fund for Project Preparation in the Greater Mekong Subregion and in Other Specific Asian Countries](https://www.adb.org/site/funds/funds/cooperation-fund-project-preparation-ta-greater-mekong-subregion#:~:text=The%20fund%20is%20a%20single,in%20the%20Greater%20Mekong%20Subregion%20), this project will lead to better technical training institutes, a competitive and inclusive workforce, and better job-matching in Cambodia.

-### Achieving Better Health for All

-Many governments in Asia have been spending less than $10 per person per year on health care, pushing people to increasing amounts  of out-of-pocket [health care spending](https://www.adb.org/sectors/health/issues/strengthening-health-systems-services).
-Making health care accessible and affordable to all is imperative, but it is also critical that health systems and financing across Asia and the Pacific are optimized.
-In 2019, [the Republic of Korea e-Asia and Knowledge Partnership Fund]({{< ref "korea.md" >}}) (EAKPF) supplemented the ongoing [Regional: Universal Health Coverage for Inclusive Growth: Supporting the Implementation of the Operational Plan for Health, 2015–2020](https://www.adb.org/projects/49152-001/main#project-pds).
-This project, which began in 2015 and cofinanced with the [People's Republic of China Poverty Reduction and Regional Cooperation Fund]({{< ref "china.md" >}}), is increasing the number of ADB developing countries that pursue universal health coverage.
-It is making health systems across Asia stronger while making quality health care accessible and affordable to more people.

-{{< dr-artimage src="images/pov-2-reg-rmi.jpg" align="" alt="" caption="Achieving better health for all entails making quality health care accessible and affordable to all." >}}

 ### Ensuring Social Protection for everyone